 How to Choose the Right Business Acquisition

 Choosing the right type of business acquisition services depends on three factors: 1) The complexity of the business’ purchasing parameters, 2) The asking price of target businesses (Consultants can convince sellers with unreasonable selling prices to lower their price via defensible valuation and effective negotiation.)
 3) The number of services to be rendered by the merger & acquisition firm.

-American Fortune Offers Several Business Acquisition Consulting Options:
+American Fortune Offers Three Business Acquisition Consulting Options:

-1. Business Acquisition Analysis & Advisory Services: This service includes a Calculation of Value Report (33-35 pages), business review and analysis, and deal structuring recommendations of the target business.
+1. Business Acquisition Analysis & Advisory Services: This service is suited for small business with revenues of $3 million.
+This service includes a Calculation of Value Report (33-35 pages), business review and analysis, and deal structuring recommendations of the target business.
 Includes up to 35 hrs of services.
 The price for this service is $6,000.

-2. Comprehensive Business Acquisition Consultant Services Program: This program includes a Comprehensive Business Valuation Report (43-50 pages); value analysis; financial analysis; evaluation of ROI, financial and cashflow projections; business due diligence; deal negotiation; and deal structure.
+2. Comprehensive Business Acquisition Consultant Services Program: This service is suited for larger business with revenues greater than $3 million.
+This program includes a Comprehensive Business Valuation Report (43-50 pages); value analysis; financial analysis; evaluation of ROI, financial and cashflow projections; business due diligence; deal negotiation; and deal structure.
 Includes up to 55 hrs of services.
 The Price for this service (including Support & Advisory Services) is $10,000.

 3. Custom Acquisition Services: This program offers a customizable option for clients seeking a consultation package other than the aforementioned services.
 The price will be quoted once the client has defined its custom package.